Last updated on December 28th, 2022 at 10:23 am

 10. Always carry tissues in your bag.
 My friends tend to make fun of me but hey!
 You honestly never know when you need them.
 There were many times when my friends asked me for tissues.

 11. Floss and don’t forget to put on your Invisalign/retainer every night.
 No one likes going to the dentist/orthodontist more than they have to.
 I know I don’t.

 12. Improve your writing skills.
 Writing is key when it comes to making your blog successful.
 I was a pretty bad writer in high school but thankfully, I’ve improved since then.
 It’s one of the handiest skills and you need to write in every job.

-13. When having a bad day, I like to watch videos of people less fortunate than me.
+13. When I’m in a bad mood, I like to watch videos of people less fortunate than me.
 Some people might feel even worse/guilty but it has the opposite effect on me.
-It is very humbling and makes me grateful for the position I am in.
+It is very humbling and makes me grateful for my position.

-14. It takes effort to be close to anyone including family.
-I keep in contact with my extended family by hanging out in person, calling, and texting them.
+14. It takes effort to be close to anyone, including family.
+Keep in contact with your loved ones by hanging out in person, calling, and texting them.

 15. I have a somewhat love-hate relationship with my birthday.
 When you’re younger, you don’t really think about your parents getting older but they are.
 Always set aside time for them.

 16. Just because they are family doesn’t mean I will get along with every single person and that’s okay.

 17. When you fight with someone, you see his or her true colours.
 Even if it’s someone you’ve known for years.
 It tells you a lot about them and how they deal with things when it doesn’t go their way.

 18. My girlfriends are so important.
 People always focus on romantic relationships but I can’t tell you how many times my girls have been there for me.
 Female friends are empowering yet so underrated.